slalom-consulting-ltd/tf-provider-demo/README.md

-# tf-provider-demo for dojo sharing 2020/11/05
+# tf-provider-demo

-This is an example about how to build a custom terraform provider for a cutom API built with aws api gateway, lambda functions and dynamodb
+This is a demo showing how to build a custom terraform provider to tag your cloud resources.
+To do so, you will need an api first.
+In the ./`./aws` folder, you will find the terraform files to create a simple REST api with aws api gateway, lambda and dynomadb.

 ```bash
 bash-3.2$ terraform init